logo

 When purchasing a Reserved Instance, you’ll need to select the various attributes of the reserved instance.
 Pricing and availability will depend on factors like:

-- Resource type
+• Resource type

-- Instance size
+• Instance size

-- Region location
+• Region location

-- Reservation scope
+• Reservation scope

 Discounts automatically apply when your resource usage matches your selected attributes.
 However, Microsoft Azure classifies Reservation discounts as “use-it-or-lose-it.”

 Your committed fixed hourly rates will stay in place regardless of whether or not they’re used.
-Azure does not issue refunds or credits for unused hours, and they will not carry over to the next billing cycle; the leftover reservations will be considered cloud waste.
+Azure does not issue refunds or credits for unused hours, and they will not carry over to the next billing cycle; the leftover reservations will be considered cloud waste

-Benefits of Azure Reserved Instances
+Key Features and Benefits of Azure Reservations

 Azure Reserved Instances are a great way to get more value from your cloud investments, as they deliver: